 - No flaxseed?
 Substitute with chia seed.
 This will serve as your vegan egg.
 Don’t just simply leave out the flaxseed egg - this won’t work.
 To make your chia egg, follow the exact same instructions you would for the flaxseed egg.
 Simply just switch out flaxseed for chia seed.

 - Want to experiment even more?
-You could also add in some other veggies such as green onions or sundried tomatoes.
+You could also add in some other veggies such as green (spring) onions or sundried tomatoes.

 Missing any other ingredients?
 Let me know in the comments below and I’ll try and help you out.

-Savoury Vegan Muffins
+Savoury Vegan Breakfast Muffins w Zucchini

-- 2 tbsp ground flaxseed
+- 2 tablespoon ground flaxseed

-- 120 g wholemeal flour
+- 1 cup (120 g) wholemeal flour

-- 240 g plain flour
+- 2 cups (240 g) plain flour

-- 2,5 tsp baking powder
+- 2,5 teaspoon (2.5 teaspoon) baking powder

-- 1 tsp salt
+- 1 teaspoon salt

-- ¼ tsp ground pepper
+- ¼ teaspoon (0.25 teaspoon) ground pepper

 - A pinch garlic powder

-- 2½ tbsp dried chives
+- 2,5 tablespoon (2.5 tablespoon) dried chives

-- 1 tsp dried thyme
+- 1 teaspoon dried thyme

-- 1 tsp paprika powder
+- 1 teaspoon paprika powder